 In this explainer, we will learn how to find a specific term inside a binomial expansion and find the relation between two consecutive terms.

 The binomial theorem provides us with a general formula for expanding binomials raised to arbitrarily large powers.
-Being confident at using this proves extremely useful for more advanced topics in mathematics.
+Being confident at using the binomial theorem proves extremely useful for more advanced topics in mathematics.
 We begin by recalling the statement of the binomial theorem.

 For an integer , where

-In addition to using the general theorem, we are sometimes interested in considering a particular term in the expansion.
+In addition to using the general theorem, we can consider a particular term in the expansion.
 For this, we use the formula for the general term presented below.

-The general term is variously notated or .
-The important thing to note when referring to terms by order is that the first term is the term for which .
-Hence,
+The important thing to note here, when referring to terms by their order, is that the first term, , is the term for which .

-This explainer will focus on using the general term to solve problems where we are interested in particular terms in a binomial expansion.
-In many of these questions, we can always resort to fully expanding the binomial.
-However, this is often laborious, and using the general term leads to simpler solutions which are less prone to error.
+This explainer will focus on using the general term to solve problems involving particular terms in a binomial expansion.
+In many of these questions, we can resort to fully expanding the binomial.
+However, this is often laborious, and using the general term leads to simpler, more concise solutions that are less prone to error.

-In general, we need to be careful to remember that the first term of a binomial expansion is the term for which .
+As previously mentioned, we need to remember that the first term of a binomial expansion is the term for which .
 It is a common mistake to assume that the first term is when .
-However, this is incorrect and hence why we tend to define and not to reinforce this fact.
-Even though we could write the terms of a binomial expansion in any order, there is a standard order which is assumed in most questions which ask for the second, third, or tenth term.
+However, this is incorrect and hence why we tend to define rather than to reinforce this fact.
+Even though we could write the terms of a binomial expansion in any order, there is a standard order that is assumed in most questions that ask for the second, third, or perhaps tenth term.
 The standard order for the terms of the expansion of is decreasing powers of and increasing powers of .

-Example 1: Finding the ๐th Term in a Binomial Expansion
+Example 1: Finding a Specific Term in a Binomial Expansion

 Find the third term in the expansion of .